| Title: | Biplot Analysis for Multivariate Data Using Principal Components |

 v: A matrix whose columns contain the right singular vectors of

 Y, present if ‘nv > 0’.
-Dimension c(p, nv)
+Dimension c(p, nv).

 and also,

-it is possible an approximation of Y:
+it is possible to obtain an approximation of Y:

 in various ways.
 The methods of factorization computed by the bpca